-A financial asset is measured at FVOCI only if it meets both of the following conditions and is not designated as at FVTPL:
+A financial asset is measured at fair value through other comprehensive income only if it meets both of the following conditions and is not designated as at fair value through profit or loss:

-- it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding..
+- it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and · - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-For debt financial assets at fair value through other comprehensive income, gains and losses are recognized in other comprehensive income, except for those items recognized in profit or loss in the same way as for financial assets measured at amortized cost:
+For debt financial assets at fair value through other comprehensive income, gains and losses are recognised in other comprehensive income, except for those items recognised in profit or loss in the same way as for financial assets measured at amortised cost:

-- interest income calculated using the effective interest method; - expected credit losses (ECL) and reversal of impairment losses; and - foreign exchange gains and losses.
+- interest income calculated using the effective interest method; · - expected credit losses and reversal of impairment losses; and - foreign exchange gains and losses.

 All financial assets not classified as measured at amortised cost or FVOCI as described above are measured at FVTPL.
-In addition, on initial recognition the Bank may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+In addition, on initial recognition the Group may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.

 Capital instruments are classified in a fair value accounting model with revaluation through profit/loss.
 Capital instruments that are not intended for sale may be classified as valuation at fair value with the recognition of revaluation in other comprehensive income without subsequent reclassification.
-At the time derecognition of such instruments, the revaluation accumulated in the capital is not reclassified as profit/loss, but is transferred to another item of capital.
+At the time of derecognition of such instruments, the revaluation accumulated in the capital is not reclassified as profit/loss, but is transferred to another item of capital.
 All other equity instruments are accounted for at fair value, reflecting revaluation through profit / loss.